 You can help your hypothalamus retain command.

-consume healthy, regular meals and proceed very simple on the sweets.
+Consume healthy, regular meals and proceed very simple on the sweets.
 If you skip repasts and then fill your stomach with a confectionary bar or soda burst, your pancreatic enzymes will speed in to take care of the bigger sugar intake, states Dr. Frackelton.
 Then your insulin overshoots and you go into reactive hypoglycemia.
 Your adrenal glands convey adrenaline in to mobilize the stores of glycogen in your liver.
 The adrenaline stimulates a rapid increase in heart rate and the feeling of fright.
+Can dehydration cause rapid heart rate?
+Can hangover cause rapid heart beat?
+This is really popular question says Dr. Lawder.
+So drink enough of fluids to avoid problems.

 Tailor your serving of food agenda to your metabolism. persons who have a fast metabolism should eat more protein foods, says Dr. Lawder.
 Protein nourishment take longer to digest and help prevent your body-fluid sugar from falling too low.
-When your blood sugar lets slip, it initiates the method considered above.
+When your blood sugar lets slip, it initiates the method considered above and avoid rapid heartbeat anxiety.

 Let loose.
 Dr. Lawder states he's observed a connection between perfectionistic, upwardly mobile, outer-success-oriented persons and atrial paroxysmal tachycardia.
 "By and large, these are the identical persons who get migraine headaches," he states.
 "For persons like this, the conduction means of the heart become highly exaggerated.
 There's chronic adrenaline overstimulation.
-When people are under a allotment of stress, there is a breakthrough of autonomic conduction of the heart, a decrease of rhythm."
+When people are under a allotment of stress, there is a breakthrough of autonomic conduction of the heart, a decrease of rhythm and change in irregular heart beat sounds."

 How to reimburse? take up a progressive relaxation program, perform biofeedback, or learn to visualize "serenity, tranquility, calmness, and peace," states Dr. Lawder.